tim-kornish-cloud/Data-Engineering-Practice/README.md

-setting up database to database integration through python populated with mock data from https://www.mockaroo.com/
+setting up database to database integration through python pandas populated with mock data from https://www.mockaroo.com/

+Three databases used are local, and two cloud:

 # custom_db_utilities.py
-  - a utilities to insert/delete/update/query data from multiple data sources
+  - contains a utilities class for each database to insert/delete/update/query data from multiple data sources all interfacing through pandas dataframes.
+## Cloud DB
     - Salesforce
+    - AWS S3
+## Local DB
     - MSSQL
     - MySQL
-    - AWS S3
     - MongoDB
-  - Also contains an additional class with useful functions for adding data and outputting to different formats
+  - Also contains an additional class with useful functions for adding data and outputting to different formats.

 ---